sophiaponte/prefect-legacy/docs/orchestration/recipes/third_party_auth.md

     -e PREFECT__CONTEXT__SECRETS__AWS_CREDENTIALS=${AWS_CREDENTIALS}
 ```

-This will then ensure that the `AWS_CREDENTIALS` secret is globally present in `prefect.context` for all flow runs submitted through this agent; in this case, it's value will be whatever value the `AWS_CREDENTIALS` environment variable has in the agent's own environment (which itself might have been set through some secure mechanism such as a Kubernetes Secret).
+This will then ensure that the `AWS_CREDENTIALS` secret is globally present in `prefectlegacy.context` for all flow runs submitted through this agent; in this case, it's value will be whatever value the `AWS_CREDENTIALS` environment variable has in the agent's own environment (which itself might have been set through some secure mechanism such as a Kubernetes Secret).

 ### Providing Secrets on a per-task basis